yoonki-kim/MMM-AssistantMk2/.github/ISSUE_TEMPLATE/i-have-a-problem---.md

  - Etc.

 **Before you post issue, try this first**
-- Confirm you have complete installation with instruction.
-(If you have a problem on instruction step, find other similar issues or follow instruction carefully)
+- Confirm you have completed installation with instruction.
+(If you have a problem on installation step, find other similar issues or follow instruction carefully.
+But if you failed again, post issue here.)
 - To make things simple, disable or omit or outcomment other modules from config.js except MMM-AssistantMk2 and MMM-Hotword.
 - Add `verbose:true` to MMM-Assistant `config:{}` and `testMic:true` to MMM-Hotword `config:{}`.
 - Copy your content of `config.js` and paste it into http://esprima.org/demo/validate.html to check whether you have syntax error or not.
 If there might be errors, usually your issue will be solved by fix those errors.